 As a cosmetic toxicologist at a leading cosmetic company, he has extensive experience with hazard assessments, dose and exposure assessments, risk assessments and management, and communicating these results to stakeholders across all business units as it relates to cosmetic skincare products.
 He has written hundreds of safety assessments of cosmetic ingredients for products currently on the market.

 Dr. Spaeth specializes in the areas of toxicology, neuroscience, pharmacology, and physiology to support pre-trial cases to expert testimony.
-His responsibilities include verifying toxicological, medical, and biologically relevant facts of each case, determining the validity of claims based on scientific literature, assessing alternative causation, and communicating conclusions to upstream stakeholders.
+His responsibilities include writing scientific opinions, verifying toxicological, medical, and biologically relevant facts of each case, determining the validity of claims based on scientific literature, assessing alternative causation, testifying in depositions and communicating conclusions to upstream stakeholders.

 Education and Certifications

 • Cell and Molecular Biology, Ph.D.: University of Texas at Austin

 • Thesis title: cAMP and oxidative mechanisms of plasmalemmal sealing and the effects on rapid and long-lasting repair of severed axons in vivo by polyethylene glycol